NoaBar/noabar.github.io/index.md

 # Noah Beerova
 Social worker at the core.<br/>
-Gets exaited when realizing that a current status/situation can get better.<br/>
+Gets excited when realizing that a current situation can get better.<br/>
-Strives for a simple, useful and usable human centered solutions.
+Strives for simple, useful and usable solutions.

 Contraception Quiz
 ===================
-Answer the questions to find out which contraception method could be good for you.
+Answer the questions to find out which contraception method could be good for you.<br/>
-As a woman and a social worker who used to work with adolescents, sexuall education takes a big part in my life.
+As a woman and a social worker who used to work with adolescents, sexual education is a big part of my life.
-In this app I wanted to combine my knowledg of contraception methods and programming.
+In this app I wanted to combine my knowledge of contraception methods, responsive UX and programming.
-The way every answer influences the final result is visible through the points counter underneath every image, to help the user understand what led to the final contraception method suggestion.
+The way every answer influences the final result is visible through the point counter underneath every image, to help the user understand what led to the final contraception method suggestion.

 [Click here for more images](bcquizGallery)